 But even though it was down hill the children could not run as fast as Snap, and he soon caught up to them.
 Running on a little way ahead he dropped the black thing.
-But instead of wiggling or trying to bite, if was very still.
+But instead of wiggling or trying to bite, it was I very still.

-"It--it's dead," said Nan.
+"It - it's dead," said Nan.
 "Snap has killed it."